-7.4.1 Edge-Only Sensitivity
+7.4.1 Edge Only Sensitivity

-A valid edge on an enabled port pin will set KBF in KBISC.
-If KBIE in KBISC is set, an interrupt request will be presented to the CPU.
-Clearing of KBF is accomplished by writing a 1 to KBACK in KBISC.
+A valid edge on an enabled port pin sets KBF in KBIxSC.
+If KBIE in KBIxSC is set, an interrupt request is presented to the CPU.
+Clearing of KBF is accomplished by writing a 1 to KBACK in KBIxSC.